dawningfuture/personal-site/README.md

 > Take the time to be the best developer I can be through the practices I use

-I love using metrics to know how well I'm achieving a goal; some metrics for this requirement will be:
+I love using criteria to know how well I'm achieving a goal; some criteria for this requirement will be:

 -   Robust testing
 -   Readbility and commenting